 Please be mindful that the City of Oxford parking regulations will be enforced at all times throughout the weekend.
 This includes parking meters on South Campus Avenue and the Uptown district (High Street, Uptown Parking Garage, and side streets), which must be paid Monday through Saturday, 9 a.m. - 6 p.m.
 Overnight parking at the metered spaces on the streets is prohibited between 4 a.m. and 5:30 a.m.
 For a complete list of City of Oxford parking regulations, see Parking and Transportation in Oxford.

 Ushers will be available to assist guests to their seats.
 All commencement venues will have a limited number of wheelchairs to aid with mobility issues.
 Any guest that requires a wheelchair during the ceremony will be seated on the ground level of the venue and are permitted to have one companion accompany them.
 Accommodations for those who are Deaf/HoH are provided at all ceremonies in the form of American Sign Language interpreters and captioning.
 If assistance is needed during the ceremony, please locate the closest usher or staff member.
 If you have further questions regarding disability accommodations, contact Student Disability Services at 513-529-1541.
-A map indicating assembly areas for graduation candidates and a seating diagram (indicating where each division will be seated on the field), see the stadium map (view PDF or Text Alternative).
+To locate assembly areas for graduation candidates and view a seating diagram (indicating where each division will be seated on the field), see the stadium map (view PDF or Text Alternative).

 Commencement ceremonies are a special event for all involved.
 We ask that you show respect for everyone who shares in the experience by creating an occasion that will appropriately highlight your achievements.
 The university ceremony is a dignified program governed by academic tradition, overall good manners, and state and local laws.
 Therefore, possession of alcoholic beverages or materials that may disrupt the ceremony is prohibited.